List of Common Flamenco Guitar Toques (Palos) and their Compás:

-Tragedy, death, and desperation are the common subject matter for the Soleá cante (singers), feelings that are evoked in the guitar playing as well.
-After a long night of dancing and singing lively toques, the Soleá may be played as a melancholy conclusion.
-When the drinks are finished and there’s a stillness in the air when sun is on the verge of rising, play the Soleá.
+Tragedy, death, and desperation are the common subject matter for the Soleá cante (singers)– passion that you can also hear in the guitar playing.
+After a long night of dancing and singing lively toques, a guitarist may play a Soleá as a melancholy conclusion.
+When the shot glasses are dry and there’s a stillness in the air when sun is on the verge of rising, play the Soleá.

 Compared to other toques, Fandangos have a shorter rhythmic cycle that may feel more familiar to musicians trained in classical or other Western music styles.
 Fandangos were influenced from Arab-Moorish music, and Portuguese music.

 Flamenco Fandangos have a 3/4 rhythm (previously 6/8, now 3/4 or 3/8), with an accent on the first beat.
 Some Fandangos are very metric and appropriate for dance, whereas others have more of a free-form atmosphere (known as en toque libre or “very freely”).